soiryl-pas/nixos-config/README.md

 - It seems it doesn't like to be run in a Qt-free environment, but right now it doesn't work on QTile either

-* Neovim Config - If possible, configurable per devshell-flake ** telescope, nvim-cmp, language servers, formatters, treesitter, tokyonight, filetree
+* Neovim Config - If possible, configurable per devshell-flake ** telescope, nvim-cmp, language servers, formatters, treesitter, tokyonight, NvimTree

 * Implement all apps